TheOriginalGeez/Cupid/README.md

 # Uninstalling

 You can just remove the MO2 folder.
-Don't forget to uninstall the files you copied to the game folder as well as your ENB and Silent Horizons if you're no longer using them.
+Don't forget to uninstall the files you copied to the game folder as well.

 # Contact

-Join [my Discord server](https://discord.gg/wabbajack) to get the most immediate help. **Please do not DM me, I will not respond**.
+Join [my Discord server](https://discord.gg/XTfvnAh) to get the most immediate help. **Please do not DM me, I will not respond**.